KARALIFER/OpenCompanderX/README.md

 - Teensy Audio Adaptor Rev D/D2 (SGTL5000)
 - Stereo analog Line-In to stereo analog Line-Out/Headphone

+This is an independent compatibility project.
+It is not affiliated with, endorsed by, or sponsored by dbx, HARMAN, or any trademark owner.

 ## Current, reproducible status

 The current state verifiable in the repository includes: